"

 3. Define substance use disorder.

 4. What is the difference between a SUDP trainee and SUDP professional?
-What are some of the similarities and differences between the two?
+What are some similarities between the two?

-7. In what ways do medical interpreters assist patients on a day to day basis?
+7. In what ways do medical interpreters assist patients on a daily basis?

 8. What are the educational requirements for medical interpreters?